Content of this article:

 Under Google Drive, you can sync folders in My Drive to the local computer.
 After syncing, you can see the synced folder when offline.
 But Google Docs files (Sheet, Docs, and Slide) are only online, you cannot see them without internet connection unless you create a shortcut on the local computer.

 Then, learn the detailed steps below and synchronize local folder with Google Drive

 Step 1.
-Download Google Drive for desktop and sign in with your Google Drive account, and then start the first sync.
+Download Google Drive for desktop and install Google Drive locally.
+Sign in with your Google Drive account, and then start the first sync.

 Step 2.
 Open Drive for desktop, click Sign in with browser to connect your Google Account that you use for Google Drive.

 Step 3.
 Under the My Computer tab, click Add folder to select any folders you want to back up.

 Step 4.
 You will be asked to choose whether to Sync with Google Drive or Back up to Google Photos.
 You can choose to sync your entire drive with your computer, or sync specific folders on Google Drive with this computer.
 After selection.
 Click Done.

 ♥ Note: If you just want to use it as a backup tool, you can check Back up to Google Photos.

 Step 5.
 Then in the next screen, click Save to make sure the current folder is automatically synced to Google Drive.